 A visit to the emergency department for accident-related injuries could cost thousands of dollars.
 If you require advanced care or ongoing treatments, you could be looking at tens of thousands of dollars in medical expenses.
 Moreover, you could face future medical consequences that you do not know about right now.

-A personal injury lawyer can provide more information about how to assess your total injury costs, adding your future expenses into your case’s value.
+A personal injury lawyer on our team can provide more information about how to assess your total injury costs, adding your future expenses into your case’s value.
 The team at Bader Scott Injury Lawyers can do the math for you.
-Call a team member today to learn more at (404) 888-8888.
+There is nothing you have to do alone when you have us in your corner.

 Marietta Uninsured Motorist Accident Lawyer Near Me (404) 888-8888